Surprise: Medical Cannabis Is Saving Lives in the Pet World!

 As it turns out, humans aren’t the only ones who can benefit from medical cannabis.
 This herbal substance can also help animals in several important ways.

-In fact, two of the nation’s leading holistic veterinarians Dr. Rob Silver and Dr. Gary Richter have been getting so many questions about how to successfully use cannabis with pets, they decided to create an online Masterclass with Green Flower.
+In fact, two of the nation’s leading holistic veterinarians Dr. Rob Silver and Dr. Gary Richter have been getting so many questions about how to successfully use cannabis with pets, they've teamed up with Green Flower to create an online Masterclass for all animal lovers and veterinarians.

 Silver has been a pioneering figure in the realm of holistic veterinary medicine since the 1980s.
 However, the theme of cannabis and pets came to his attention soon after Colorado legalized medical cannabis in 2000.